 Flake sea salt or coarse grain salt

 Preparation – Fresh Artichokes: Make the acidulated water bath by filling a bowl with cold water.
 Cut the lemon in half, squeeze the juice into the water, then float lemon halves in the water.
 Trim off tough outer leaves from each artichoke and discard or reserve for another use.
 Also trim off the tips of the leaves and discard.

 Split artichokes in half or quarters lengthwise.
 Examine.
 Unless the artichokes are young and entirely edible, right above the heart is a crown of fuzzy fibers – the choke – which needs to be removed.
-A melon ball scooper or a grapefruit spoon are very effective in easily removing the choke.
+A melon ball scoop or a grapefruit spoon are very effective in easily removing the choke.
 If not available, use a small sharp knife or pointed spoon to scrape away the choke then discard the fibers.
 Using a paring knife or vegetable peeler, remove tough skin from the stems and level the bottom of the stem.
 Immediately immerse in the cold water bath.
 The lemon reduces discoloration of the artichokes.
-(Refrigerate at this point, with cleaned artichokees immersed in the acidulated water bath until ready for the first cooking.)
+(Refrigerate at this point, with cleaned artichokes immersed in the acidulated water bath until ready for the first cooking.)

 First Cooking: Boil, Steam, or Microwave